MagicFoundation/Alcinoe/References/README.md

-Do not install anything from here, these sources are only for reference
+Please refrain from installing any software from here; they are intended solely for reference purposes.